 Dividing fences/issues with neighbours

 A dividing fence is defined as a fence situated on or about the boundary separating two lots.
-The City defines a “sufficient fence” for the purposes of the Dividing Fences Act 1961 (WA) by detailing the following:
+We define a “sufficient fence” for the purposes of the Dividing Fences Act 1961 (WA) by detailing the following:

 - fencing materials